 Still, foreign censuses can be brick wall-busting tools for tracing ancestors abroad.
-The Family History Library (FHL) has microfilmed many; borrow them at your local Family History Center.
-A surprising number are online.
+The Family History Library (FHL) has microfilmed many, and surprising number are online.
 Here’s a, well, census of the census resources available for researching the most common foreign origins.

 England and Wales